nerwuuus/portfolio-projects/README.md

 ```

 # III.
 Database update
-1. Run the PowerShell script below to refresh the data in the INM and SharePoint_site2 reports and export them as .CSV files.<br>
+1. Run the PowerShell script below to refresh the data in the INM and SharePoint_site2 reports and export them as .csv files.<br>
 The data refresh duration can be adjusted as needed.
 The script includes an additional 1-minute buffer time for each file refresh to ensure completion (total runtime: 6 minutes — 3 minutes per file).
 For comparison, manually refreshing both files takes approximately 4 minutes (2 minutes per file).
 ```PowerShell